Kicks for Equality

 Mission is to provide financial aid and scholarships to students of African Heritage who pursue studies leading to careers in professional nursing

-Tiffany Mitchell – Spin Haven
+Tiffany Mitchell – Resource Equity Association

 Intentionalist